 Lump sum overhead costs, alcoholic beverages, and vague budget line items, such as “Miscellaneous Items” or “Unforeseen Expenses” will not be funded.
 Budget should be as detailed as possible with a breakdown of all specific expenditures including all calculations.
 Any figure you provide without a specific breakout will be returned for additional information or rejected.

 To apply, submit a complete application package through Grants.gov.
 Applications must be submitted in English.
 (Applications submitted in Spanish will not be accepted).

 PAS will conduct the first panel review of eligible proposals no later than February 11, 2022 and will notify all applicants of selection or non-selection by April 1, 2022.
 PAS will give priority to proposals received before the first panel review but may reserve the right to review and select additional proposals up until the end of the Application Period.
 If a proposal is not selected during the first panel review, PAS may hold the proposal for consideration of funding at a later date in the Application Period.

 The full application package must contain:

-For more details about the grants process please read carefully our Notice of Funding Opportunity below.
+For more details about the grants process please read carefully our Annual Program Statement below.
 Please contact us at firstname.lastname@example.org with additional questions.

-Title: U.S. Embassy Panama Public Diplomacy Small Grants Program (PDF 1.2mb)
+Funding Opportunity Title: U.S. Embassy Panama Public Diplomacy Small Grants Program

 CFDA Number and Title: 19.040 – Public Diplomacy Programs